Tasnim63/bags-server/README.md

 # BagsQ Server

-- To See Client Site Live , Click on This [BagsQ](https://bagsq12.web.app).
+- To See Client Site Live , Click on: https://bagsq12.web.app
-- Github Link of Client Site [BagsQ-Client-Github](https://github.com/ProgrammingHeroWC4/warehouse-management-client-side-emonmorol)

 ## Api Created Using This server